Event-Curator/event-curator/README.md

 ---

-### configuration

-for now, configuration is static, and in `util/config.js`. there, you will find the list of possible datasource, you can enable/disable them with the named attribute (true/false)

-#### homeCountry

-this is used to add ", {country}" before asking for geocoding.
-OSM works best if you narrow down the search.

-- if the source website cover multiple countries: use "" (blank value) (it's also the default value)
-- if not, just add whatever works best for the given country (should be country name in english. ex: japan). (it will be converted to lowercase).

-### REST endpoint
+### The REST endpoint

-#### Initialisation / warmup of cache
+#### Initializing the cache

-first thing to do after application startup, is to populate the cache. this call must be done for each sourceid (as seen in config.ts) or their content won't be inside the query result.
+The first thing to do after application startup is to populate the cache.
+This call must be done for each sourceid (as seen in config.ts; see below for details) or else its content won't be be contained in the query results.

-launch a resync from the given source id (ex: japanscheapo)
+Launch a resync from the given source id (ex: japanscheapo)

 `GET /api/internal/scrap/${sourceid}`

+#### Configuration

+Each resource that is indexed is configured separately.
+Configuration is static and can be found in `util/config.js`.
+There you will find a list of possible datasource, you can enable/disable them with the named attribute (true/false).

-#### Usage
+#### REST endpoint usage

-when the cache has been loaded, you can make query against the content. it will return an unfiltered, merged, list of all event from all enabled source.
+When the cache has been loaded, you can make query against the content.
+It will return an unfiltered, merged, list of all event from all enabled source.

 `GET /api/events`

-also, you can add a query (as for now, only the description field is checked against)
+You can also add a query (as for now, only the description field is checked against)

 `GET /api/events?query=firework`